 Walsh adds that the songs sung are said to be the same as used for twin-birth rituals and that the pangolin joins in the dancing; some pangolins are reported to shed tears profusely while dancing and this is interpreted as an omen of good rains in the coming year.
 Dry eyes signify drought.

 Perhaps the pangolin’s oddity among creatures reflects back at us our own singularity in the animal kingdom and stirs us to look for commonality.
 In their publication A Communion of Subjects: Animals in Religion, Science, and Ethics, Paul Waldau and Kimberley Patton cite Allen Roberts as writing, “It is strangely ‘human.’
 The pangolin has a single baby, walks upright and shows ‘dignity’ when attacked, almost as though it were turning the other cheek.

 “Some Africans make the pangolin the central emblem of healing people who have been unable to bear children.
 The pangolin is so odd that its existence seems almost impossible.
 But it does exist.
 If a pangolin can really exist, perhaps anything is possible!
 The pangolin serves as a symbol of hope that even the unhappiness of not being able to have children may be overcome.”

 There are many reasons to revere humble, bizarre and wonderful pangolins.
 There’s no other creature like them, anywhere, and for that reason alone we should redouble our efforts to eradicate the illegal trade that leaves their futures so perilous.

-If we humans, so often the self-proclaimed caretakers of the planet, can give back to pangolins the future we’ve so recklessly almost stolen, then perhaps they could again become symbols of hope of what we might achieve for the many other magnificent, unique creatures threatened by our thoughtless sprawl, consumption and greed.
+We humans are often the self-proclaimed caretakers of the planet, but how often do we actually fulfill that role?
+If we could give back to pangolins the future we’ve almost stolen, perhaps they could again become symbols of hope for what we might achieve for the many other magnificent creatures threatened by our thoughtless consumption and greed.